hamedsey/hamedsey.github.io/_pages/research.md

 Notification mechanism to assist CPU in handling RDMA connections (in progress!)
 ------

 Insight: Locating work in RDMA queues is expensive for the CPU.
-Polling and inter-core synchronization overheads are prohibitive in handling μs-scale services.
+Idle polling on empty queues and inter-core synchronization overheads are prohibitive in handling μs-scale services.

 In this work, I designed and implemented a SmartNIC mechanism to notify cores of active RDMA connections, and balance RDMA connections across CPU cores.